grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 Percy punched the dive alarm.
 "OK, take us down to periscope depth."

-"Sylvia," said Hemi, "may I suggest that we send up Herschel with a rendezvous point for Shakes before we dive."
+"Sylvia," said Hemi, "may I suggest that we send up Herschel with a rendezvous point for Shakes before we dive?"

 "Ah shit, the fuckin' bird.
 You're right."
 She pressed the dive alarm button a second time to deactivate it, and then got on the PA that echoed through the whole boat to let anyone listening know that the dive had been postponed.
 She did this even though the only person on the boat who was not in the control room at that moment was Cassandra --- and she was only a few meters below in the sonar compartment.
 It was simply good practice to use the PA to announce boat maneuvers regardless of the location of your crew members, as Chips had often pointed out to her.